edwinb/Yaffle/CONTRIBUTING.md

 * Write a linearity checker for typechecked terms
   - find out where we need to cache quantities in applications
 * Implement unification
+* Add holes to Raw TT (to try unification in the simplest possible setting)
 * ???
 * PROFIT